WebRTC Leak Test

 Is WebRTC always encrypted?

 All WebRTC traffic is encrypted by default.
 Media streams use SRTP (secure real-time protocol), and data channels use DTLS (datagram transport layer security).
+These protocols ensure the integrity of transmitted data and safeguard it from tampering.

 Not Happy with the Results?